-Bog Turtle Care and Information
+Bog Turtle Information

 With conspicuous orange blotches on each temple, the diminutive bog turtle (Glyptemys muhlenbergii) is one of the most distinctive turtles native to North America.
 Sometimes referred to as Muhlenberg’s turtle, the bog turtle is also one of the rarest and possibly most endangered.
 Although the bog turtle's range includes at least 10 states along the Atlantic seaboard of the United States, actual habitat areas are generally fairly small and distribution is spotty.
 Fortunately there are a handful of captive-breeding groups, and their captive-bred bog turtles have proven adaptable and hardy.
 Individual lifespan of the bog turtle in the wild is not known for certain, but due to natural and human-influenced threats, it is thought to be less than the 30-odd years documented in captivity.